freddieduffield/knowledge-portfolio/javascript/promises.md

 Takes multiple promises a parameters and returns a single promise the is resolved when all promises are fulfilled. resolves when all the promises passed to resolve.

-Makes requests in parallel, stops waterful and makes it much faster.
+Makes requests in parallel, stops waterfall and makes it much faster.

 ```JavaScript
 const promise = Promise.all([